Centeva/Centeva.DomainModeling/README.md

 ### Using Entity Framework Core

-Import the `Centeva.SharedKernel.EFCore` package to get an implementation of the Repository pattern for this ORM.
+Import the `Centeva.DomainModeling.EFCore` package to get an implementation of the Repository pattern for this ORM.
 Reference this package from your Infrastructure project if your solution separates concerns by project.